cesar-rocha/niwqg/README.md

 ```

 ## Obtaining niwqg
-If you're a git user, fork and clone `niwqg` repository.
-Alternatively, just
+If you're a git user, fork and clone your fork of the `niwqg` repository.
-download the repository by clicking on the link in the upper-right corner of
+Alternatively, just download the repository by clicking on the link in the
-this page.
+upper-right corner of this page.

 ## Installing niwqg
 Inside the root niwqg directory, install the package: